New Listings week before Thanksgiving

 After years of decline, the number of SFHs for sale in Essex County on the first of the month compared with a year earlier (YOY) increased from August 2018 until June 2019.
 The decline then resumed, and has accelerated in 2020:

-The second chart shows the decline YOY each month since July 2019.
+The second chart shows the decline YOY each month since July 2019 (note the decline both from 2018 to 2019 and again, much sharper, from 2019 to 2020).

 Condos

-The number of condos for sale increased YOY from June 2018 until August 2019, but since then there has been a consistent decline which has accelerated somewhat in 2020:
+The number of condos for sale increased YOY from June 2018 until August 2019, but since then there has been a decline which has accelerated somewhat in 2020:

-These two charts show numbers since 2017 for January to June, and July to December.
+These two charts show numbers since 2018 for January to June, and July to December.

 The first chart shows the decline in 2020 YOY, while in 2019 inventory was increasing in the first 6 months of the year.